RonnieGurr/PrintEase/README.md

 ```

 If you're planning on creating a secondary script or using other software to connect to the printers, I would recommend adding the driver script as a dependency.
 This will ensure the drivers are installed prior to trying to connect to the printer.

+## PaperCut

+For those who are using PaperCut, I would recommend configuring PaperCut Print Deploy.
+This piece of software will allow your user to connect to network printers automatically, once the print drivers have been installed.

+The software can also be deployed via Intune, if you choose to deploy it this way, please ensure you have setup dependencies.

+### Authentication

+Some users may have trouble connecting to the print server if they use Windows Hello to login.
+I would recommend enforcing all managed devices to use a password, this will ensure your users can connect to the print server.

+For those who use BYOD, look into PaperCut Moblity Print.